Azure/fta-cloudarchitecture/docs/reliability.md

 Azure PaaS services provide _features_ for availability and recovery.
 Some features are only available in certain SKUs or Tiers (e.g. Premium).
 Some features are provided by [Zonal or zone-redundant architecture] in Availability Zones (AZ's).

-Take time to review and understand the availability and recovery features of each service.
+Take time to research the availability and recovery features of each service.
 Enable the features + configuration + SKU/tier combination that meets your requirement.
 For example:

 > ℹ This table is an example and not an exhaustive list of services and features